Meditation for April 11th

 How to exorcise a demon

-First off, lets get to know your possessed person.
-The symptoms other than the need to be right all the time is looking at their phone all the time, smelling like sulfur, mood swings, interest in politics when before they haven’t really cared, dried lips, a sudden love for hip hop, a strong mansplaining habit – even if it’s another man.
+First off, let’s get to know the possessed person.
+The symptoms, other than the need to be right all the time, are looking at their phone all the time, smelling like sulfur, mood swings, interest in politics when before they haven’t really cared, dry lips, a sudden love for hip hop, and a strong mansplaining habit – even if it’s to another man.

-First thing you need to do is sneak up on your possessed person while they sleep in their bed with dental floss.
-Tie the target down on the bed with the floss and make it tight enough where they can’t escape but not tight enough that they wake up.
+The first thing you need to do is sneak up on your possessed person while they are sleeping in their bed, using dental floss.
+Tie the target down on the floss, and tighten it until they’re snug but not so tight that they wake up.

 Choose water or salt.